alexfunnell-zz/gazelle-deprecated/README.md

 ### 4) Best-K (`--best-k`)

-You might notice that many of your photomosaics will have large regions of similar color and so a single image gets tiled over large portions of your image.
+You might notice that many of your photomosaics will have large regions of similar colour and so a single image gets tiled over large portions of your image.
 If you'd like to throw in a little (sensible) randomness, instead of using the (`--randomness`) sledgehammer, you can use the `--best-k`.

 At each tile, with `--best-k`, `k` top matches will be chosen from randomly, weighted roughly inversely by distance (so "closer" images are more likely).